jastew/gym/_classes/brazilian-jiu-jitsu.md

 &nbsp;

-The programme is perfect for somebody who wants to start an **EFFECTIVE** martail art but doesn't want to go into a MMA club and get smashed.
+The programme is perfect for somebody who wants to start an **EFFECTIVE** martail art but doesn’t want to go into a MMA club and get smashed.

 The class includes a dynamic warm up, movements drills as well as instruction and practice of technique.
 During this class, you will learn the fundamental positions, submissions and movements that make Jiu Jitsu work.&nbsp;